About the Signature Sanctuary Program

 To join the Signature Sanctuary Program a property must apply for membership.
 Applications will be reviewed by Audubon International to ensure that the proposed project is a good fit for the Signature Sanctuary Program.
-A one-time, non-refundable program registration fee of $7,500 (USD) is required once the application has been approved.* There is a $950 membership fee each year thereafter and an $800 recertification site visit fee every three years.*
+A one-time, non-refundable program registration fee of $9,500 (USD) is required once the application has been approved.* There is a $950 membership fee each year thereafter and an $800 recertification site visit fee every three years.*

 "We have always shared Audubon International's philosophy that nature and golf can coexist in a shared environment.
 At Oitavos, we worked hand in hand to achieve this balance and found in many cases that Audubon International habitat requirements enhanced the beauty and intrigue of the golf experience.
 It's certainly a win-win situation for everyone."

 - J. Drew Rogers, ASGCA, Golf Course Architect

 Becoming a Certified Audubon Sanctuary saves members money and natural resources, according to the most recent survey of members of the Audubon Signature and Classic Programs.
 Members considered operational costs, up front investments, and the importance of the program in marketing and promotion.
 Results include: